 ARTICLE 174. - Extent of Liability. - The employee or his heirs shall have the right to avail themselves of the benefits under this Code and to sue the employer in the regular courts under the Civil Code for damages by reason of the employer's negligence.
-The payment of compensation under this Title shall not bar the recovery of benefits as provided for in the Administrative Code of 1987, RA.
-No. 8282, as amended by RA.
-No. 8291, and other laws whose benefits are administered by the System or ,by other agencies of the government (A, Art.173)
+The payment of compensation under this Title shall not bar the recovery of benefits as provided for in the Administrative Code of 1987, R.A.
+No. 8282, R.A.
+No. 8291, and other laws whose benefits are administered by the System or by other agencies of the government (Art.173-a)